kent013/tottepost/README.md

 [日本語](https://github.com/kent013/tottepost/blob/master/README.ja.md)

-Camera application for iOS devices, focusing on simplicity, minimum operation to take photo and post it to social apps.
+Camera application for iOS devices, focusing on simplicity, minimum operation to take photo/video and post it to social apps.

 This application is not similar to Instagram or other kind of camera application that offer users to add effects to photo.
 These applications are very good when sharing nice looking photos, but often feel messy to select the effects if you want to share photos instantly.